Germany: Nurse believed to have killed at least 84 patients

-German authorities say they now believe that a nurse who was convicted of killing patients with overdoses of heart medication killed at least 84 people.
+A male nurse who was convicted of killing patients in Germany with overdoses of heart medication is now believed to have killed at least 84 people — and the true scale of the killings could be even larger, investigators said Monday.

 Niels Hoegel was convicted in 2015 of two murders and two attempted murders at a clinic in the northwestern town of Delmenhorst.
-But prosecutors have long said they believe he killed more people, last year putting the figure at 43.
+But prosecutors have long said they believe he killed more people, last year putting the figure at 43 at least.

 The crimes came to light after Hoegel was convicted of attempted murder in another case.
 Authorities subsequently investigated hundreds of deaths, exhuming bodies of former patients in Delmenhorst and nearby Oldenburg.

-Oldenburg police chief Johann Kuehme said Monday authorities have now unearthed evidence of 84 killings.

-Kuehme said the scale of the killings is likely larger because some victims were cremated.
+Oldenburg police chief Johann Kuehme said Monday authorities have now unearthed evidence of 84 killings in addition to the ones for which Hoegel was convicted.
+The number of actual killings is likely higher because some victims were cremated, making it impossible to gather evidence, Kuehme added.

+"Eighty-four killings ... leave us speechless," Kuehme told reporters.
+"And as if all that were not enough, we must realize that the real dimension of the killings by Niels H. is likely many times worse."

+The fact that the cases go back many years and people may struggle to remember also is a factor, Kuehme said.

 Comments